 Master Funding: detail of the Master Funding Block, including Start/End Dates, Quantity, Units, and Frequency.

 Units Used: of the Sub-Funding Block which covers the Visit, or else of the Master Funding Block if there are no Sub-Funding Blocks.

 Funding: whether or not the Visit is covered.
 This field is always Not Funded in the case of Visits for Services with no funding information.

 - In any Visit Approval page, you can filter on Funding: all (default), Funded, or Not Funded.

 The Funded column indicates which Visits are funded.

-If there are more than one Visit in the Funding Block date range of which at least one is funded and at least one is not, the funding priority is in reverse order, ie, the last will be funded and the first will not be.
+If there are more than one Visit in the Funding Block date range of which at least one is funded and at least one is not, the funding priority is in order of Visit creation ( .e, the last can be funded before the first).

 If there is not enough Quantity remaining in a Funding Block to cover an entire Visit, then the Quantity will remain unused and the Visit unfunded.